 Nike is always among the leaders of athletic apparel and gear.
 Their visors are the best of the best.
 The only downside is as you’d expect, the price tag is always on the massive side.

 Don’t simply protect your eyes.
 Awe your teammates and opponents.
 Under Armour’s fancy hologram visors are at the pinnacle of coolness on the field.
-Their visors are built with ArmourSight innovation meaning they weigh less yet stand up to more.
+Their visors are built with ArmourSight innovation so they weigh less yet stand up to more.

 What to Look for in the Best Football Visor for You

 Here are the top things to keep in eye on before buying a football visor.